 Welcome to ETA Unknown

-These are the travel and adventure musings of Alan as he contemplates what the future will bring.
+These are my travel and adventure musings as I contemplate what the future will bring.

 I finished the longest river in the country, the Murray River from the source to sea in January 2021 (2,500 km).
 This was done directly after paddling the main sections of the Murrumbidgee River (1,200 km) along with the lower Tumut River and part of the Murray River, a combined paddle of 4,000 km over two months.
-I shifted my focus back to the Darling River.
+I redirected my attention to the Darling River.